Ex-Maryland Gov. Harry R. Hughes dies at 92; served 2 terms

 ANNAPOLIS, Md. – Former Maryland Gov. Harry R. Hughes, who prided himself on restoring public faith in the political process, died Wednesday.
 He was 92.

-His daughter, Elizabeth Hughes, said Hughes' had been in hospice.
+His daughter, Elizabeth Hughes, said Hughes had been in hospice.

-In a statement on Hughes' passing, Gov. Larry Hogan said Wednesday that flags will be flown at half-staff until sunset of the day of interment.
+In a statement on Hughes' passing, Gov. Larry Hogan said flags will be flown at half-staff until sunset of the day of interment.
 Hogan described Hughes as "a longtime friend and Maryland legend whom I deeply admired."

 The two-term Democratic governor, who served from 1979 to 1987, also spent 16 years in the General Assembly and seven as Maryland's first transportation secretary.

 Hughes came to the governor's mansion at a time when Maryland had become a national symbol for corruption.
-Gov. Marvin Mandel had been sentenced to jail on political corruption charges and former Gov. Spiro T. Agnew had pleaded no contest to income tax evasion.
+Gov. Marvin Mandel had been sentenced to jail on political corruption charges and former Gov. Spiro T. Agnew, who left office to become vice president under President Richard Nixon, had pleaded no contest to income tax evasion.
+Mandel's conviction was later overturned on appeal.

 Hughes said in a January 1987 interview with The Associated Press that he was most proud of restoring integrity to state government.